TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Constants/Index.rst

                                                                                               .. note::

-                                                                                                this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                                                                                This constant has been marked as deprecated and will be removed with TYPO3 v10.
                                                                                                 Use :php:`"\0"` instead.

 TAB                                   chr(9)                                                  A tabulator